Code-Institute-Submissions/portfolio-frida/README.md

 Home Page layout consisting of a hero-image, following a white background with black font throughout for the following sections.
 The color scheme continues on the colors of blue and yellow found in the hero-image to keep the colors and light theme of the site consistent throughout.
+Font used throughout the site is Playfair Display which is used consistently through the whole site with Serif as back up font.
 ### Wireframes

 -   Main Section - [View](assets/wireframes/index.png)